intergalactico/ds-workshop-team-5/README.md

 ### Adding a new component

-You can add components by using this command
+You can add components by using this command.
 ```
 npm run create-component MyComponent
 ```